akirabaruah/nes-pacs/README.md

 # nes-pacs

-This project attempts to emulate the hardware of the Nintendo Entertainment System (NES) on an Altera Cyclone V FPGA.
+This project aims to emulate the hardware of the Nintendo Entertainment System (NES) on an Altera Cyclone V FPGA.